khady-ndiaye/Fruit-Ninja/README.md

 Contributions are welcome!
 If you find any bugs or have ideas for new features, feel free to submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project free of rights and can be used, modified, and distributed by anyone.
+No restrictions apply - .

 ---